cajacko/project-journal/projects/mini-strategy.md

 ## Updates 🔼

+### 2020-03-09 - 2020-03-16

+Had a play with playing pieces and simplicity.

+- Card Types
+  - Locations
+    - With 5 subtypes
+      - Generic - Both sides of the card are generic locations
+      - Searchable - 1 side of the card has a search icon on it, the other side shows the same location but it's been searched (no icon).
+These indicate spaces you can search
+      - Interact to pass - 1 side has an interact icon on it, the other side shows the same location but without the reason for interacting (e.g. security cameras now destroyed).
+Players can not move past this location without interacting in the app
+      - Contained - Both sides show the same location but 1 has something that's contained, the other doesn't (e.g. biological experiment/monster)
+      - Exit - A location you start or can exit through.
+1 side shows it open, the other shows it closed
+  - Characters
+  - Enemies - Mainly used as a card for immersion, as in-app stuff won't be visible to all players
+  - Items/Abilities
+- Tokens - Unique coloured tokens used to interact in app and place on locations.
+May have some generic tokens for health as well
+- Pawns - Unique pawns for players and the app to use as enemies
+- Dice

+The idea around mechanics if simple x actions per turn (move, attack, interact with icon in app).
+Conflict is determined in-app and you're normally told to roll a certain value.
+Basically a very small version of mansions of madness.

 ### 2020-02-03 - 2020-02-09

 Had the first brainstorming/prototyping session.
 Took a deck of blank cards, some meeple, d6 and coloured tokens and had a play with: